Installing goestools onto a Raspberry Pi 3 or 4 and setting up and sighting in the dish.

 # download, compile, and install librtlsdr git clone https://github.com/steve-m/librtlsdr.git cd librtlsdr mkdir build cd build cmake -DCMAKE_INSTALL_PREFIX:PATH=/usr -DINSTALL_UDEV_RULES=ON .. sudo make -j2 install # load udev rules and blacklist the DVB driver shipped with the OS sudo cp ../rtl-sdr.rules /etc/udev/rules.d/ sudo ldconfig echo 'blacklist dvb_usb_rtl28xxu' | sudo tee --append /etc/modprobe.d/blacklist-dvb_usb_rtl28xxu.conf # reboot the device sudo reboot

-4. Test your the RTL-SDR dongle
+4. Test your RTL-SDR dongle (Plug it into an available USB port on PI)

 rtl_test